 ISOs.
 An optionee will not be treated as receiving taxable income upon either the grant of an incentive stock option or upon the exercise of that option.
 However, when exercised, the difference between the exercise price and the fair market value of the shares will be a tax preference item in determining alternative minimum tax liability, assuming that the shares are either transferable or subject to a substantial risk of forfeiture under Section 83 of the IRC.
 If the optionee holds and does not otherwise dispose of the shares for at least two years from the date of grant and at least one year following the date of exercise, any gain or loss resulting from its disposition will be treated as long-term capital gain or loss.
 If these holding period requirements are not satisfied, a "disqualifying disposition" will occur.
-If a disqualifying disposition occurs, the optionee will realize ordinary income in the year of the disposition in an amount equal to the difference between the fair market value of the shares on the date of exercise and the exercise price or the selling price of the shares and the exercise price, whichever is less.
-The balance of the optionee's gain on a disqualifying disposition, if any, will be taxed as capital gain.
-If the optionee exercises an incentive stock option using stock acquired by a previous exercise of an incentive stock option, unless the stock exchange occurs after the required holding periods, such exchange shall be deemed a disqualifying disposition of the stock exchanged.
-We will not be entitled to any tax deduction equal to the amount of ordinary income includible by the optionee upon a disqualifying disposition.
+If a disqualifying disposition occurs, the optionee will realize ordinary income in the year of the disposition in an amount equal to the difference between the fair market value of the shares on the date of exercise grain on a disqualifying disposition, if any, will be taxed as capital gain.
+If the optionee exercises an incentive stock option using stock acquired by a previous exercise of an incentive stock option, unless the stock exchange occurs after the required holding periods, such exchange shall be deemed a disqualifying disposition of the shares received, except that we will be entitled to a deduction equal to the amount of ordinary income includible by the optionee upon a disqualifying disposition.